SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/expose-via-http/README.md

 ### Configure JWT token access

-If you have a jwt token issuer (for example.
-SAP XSUAA instance or a custom tenant of SAP Cloud Identity Services ) you can configure it in this scenario so that access to the Function is restricted to requests with valid token.
+If you have a JWT token issuer (for example, SAP XSUAA instance or a custom tenant of SAP Cloud Identity Services), you can configure it in this scenario so that access to the Function is restricted to requests with a valid token.

-Inspect the OIDC configuration of you jwt token issuer by opening it's manifest endpoint in the web browser:
+Inspect the OIDC configuration of your JWT token issuer by opening its manifest endpoint in the web browser:
 `https://{yourIssuerUrl}/.well-known/openid-configuration`

-Copy `issuer` and `jwks_uri` values and use them in the `config.yaml` to configure jwt access strategy.
+Copy `issuer` and `jwks_uri` values and use them in the `config.yaml` to configure the JWT access strategy.

 ```yaml
 ...